Srinu7358/openshift-sep-2024/Day2/README.md

 - Route is implemented based on Kubernetes Ingress
 - Route generally forward the call to a single Kubernetes/Openshift Service ( ClusterIP, NodePort or LoadBalancer service )
 - Route provides a convenient public url to access the application externally
+- gives the benefit of loadbalancer service without attracting any extra charges
+- in general, openshift users don't use nodeport service at all instead they use Route
+- Route is also a free alternate to LoadBalancer service
 </pre>